 Broad inclusion criteria were used to provide a real-world analysis in the clinical population of men presenting for biopsy.
-This includes men with suspected prostate cancer based on elevated prostate-specific antigen (PSA) and/or abnormal digital rectal examination (DRE), with or without a suspicious mpMRI.
-A targeted biopsy procedure was performed for each subject, which included taking 2-3 cores from each mpMRI and micro-ultrasound target, as well as 12-14 systematic samples.
+This includes men with suspected prostate cancer based on elevated PSA and/or abnormal digital rectal examination (DRE), with or without a suspicious mpMRI.
+A targeted biopsy procedure was performed for each subject, which included taking 2-3 cores from each mpMRI and microultrasound target, as well as 12-14 systematic samples.
 A total of 1040 subjects were included in this analysis.
 Men were excluded if no mpMRI was performed prior to biopsy, no biopsy was performed, or biopsy was performed without sampling either modality's targets.